Best U.S. Towns With Fewer Than 10,000 Residents

 Why it’s a great small town: Beautiful historic homes adorn the foot of the Green Mountains.
 The great outdoors always beacons with its varying and exciting landscapes.
 If you can’t decide between culture and active traveling, Chester is the place to go.

 Fun fact: Chester’s Rockingham Meeting House is the oldest in the country.

 Where to stay: The Lincoln Inn & Restaurant

-Why it’s a great small town: Despite evoking images of hippies in mud fields, Woodstock, Vermont, is pretty traditional.
+Why it’s a great small town: Not to be confused with Woodstock, New York, this Vermont town is pretty traditional.
 Its streets are decorated with beautiful brick homes and well-preserved 18th- and 19th-century buildings, including a working farmhouse from the 1800s.